wna624/Group09MoodTracker/README.txt

-sunny side
+Sunny Side
-by group 9
+By Group 9

-Adam Galindo
+Adam Galindo - Gitbhub: agalindo96
-Daniel Lugo-Diaz
+Daniel Lugo-Diaz - Gitbhub: lugo-1
-Samantha Murray
+Samantha Murray - Gitbhub: smurray769
-Krupa Patel
+Krupa Patel - Gitbhub: wna624
 Calib Rife

 This app will help users gain insight into what is affecting their mood.
 It will help motivate them to be